What To Do And See

-Trinidad Harbor, 1 mile - Charters, mooring and launching Ocean kayaking River and ocean fishing Salty's Trinidad Bait & Tackle and Surfing Shop
+Trinidad Harbor, 1 mile - Charters, mooring and launching, Ocean kayaking, River and ocean fishing, Salty's Trinidad Bait & Tackle and Surfing Shop.

 Trinidad Head can be seen miles before you reach the town, and the Head offers a hike rewarded by stunning ocean and coastal views.
 At it's base, Trinidad Bay is dotted with boats.
 There's a working fishing pier with a restaurant.
 Nearby is the HSU Marine Lab & Aquarium with tide pool tanks.
 In the vicinity of Trinidad are some of the most beautiful parks and beaches in California, including Trinidad State Beach and Patrick's State Park.
-Take Scenic Drive south from town through an area of ocean view homes and pocket beaches.
-Going north, take Patrick's Point Drive for a splendid scenic alternative to Hwy 101, offering ocean vista.
+Take a Scenic Drive south from town through an area of ocean view homes and pocket beaches.
+Going north, take Patrick's Point Drive for a splendid scenic alternative to Hwy 101, offering ocean vistas.

 Golfing - Nearby in McKinleyville, 5 miles

 Dining - Casual to elegant fare and gourmet dining and great seafood in the Trinidad - Orick area.